Andy Ibáñez Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.20).
+- The Royals have a 5.18 team ERA that ranks 28th across all MLB pitching staffs.

-- In his most recent time out on Thursday, July 6 against the Cleveland Guardians, the right-hander went five innings, allowing one earned run while surrendering six hits.
+- The lefty's most recent appearance came on Friday, July 7 against the Cleveland Guardians, when he went six innings, surrendering three earned runs while giving up six hits.

+- In eight games this season, the 26-year-old has an ERA of 4.18, with 5.9 strikeouts per nine innings.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.